Quilotoa Loop vs Day Trip From Quito Comparison

 For the full budget breakdown and to see how much we spent, check out this post:

-Quilotoa Crater Day Trip From Quito
+Quilotoa Crater Day Trip Guide (From Quito)

 The information in this part is based on a Quilotoa crater day tour offered by CarpeDM, a tour company in Quito.